svg/svgo/README.md

 svgo one.svg two.svg -p one.min.svg two.min.svg
 ```

-Or use --folder, -f flag to optimize whole folder of svg icons
+Or use the `--folder`/`-f` flag to optimize a whole folder of SVG icons

 ```sh
 svgo -f ./path/to/folder/with/svg/files -o ./path/to/folder/with/svg/output
 ```

 See help for advanced usage

 ```sh
 svgo --help
 ```

 ## Configuration

-Some options can be configured with CLI though it may be easier to have configuration in separate file.
+Some options can be configured with CLI though it may be easier to have the configuration in a separate file.
 SVGO automatically loads configuration from `svgo.config.js` or module specified with `--config` flag.

 ```js